 Testosterone is also high at this point and enhances the benefits of higher estrogen – it helps you make muscle and create a leaner body with a healthy muscle/fat ratio.
 This is part of the reason your husband or boyfriend just sits on the couch and loses weight, because men have more testosterone and muscle.
 Such an injustice!!

 At the beginning of this phase during your period, it’s recommended to do less strenuous exercise like yoga, walking, and pilates, or nothing at all if that feels good too.
-Then after your period as estrogen and testosterone ramp up, you can do aerobic exercise 2-3 days a week and weights 2 days a week.
+Then after your period as estrogen and testosterone ramp up, you can move into higher intensity exercise 2-3 days a week and weights 2 days a week.

 THE LUTEAL PHASE